dfinity/motoko/design/DFX-Interface.md

 In order to compile a motoko file, `dfx` invokes `moc` with

+    moc some/path/input.mo            \
+        -o another/path/output.wasm   \
-    moc some/path/input.mo -o another/path/output.wasm { --package pkgname pkgpath }
+	{ --package pkgname pkgpath } \
+	[ --actors actorpath ]

 in an environment where `MOC_RTS` points to the location of the Motoko runtime system.

+This _reads_ the follwing files
+ * `some/path/input.mo`
-This _reads_ `some/path/input.mo` and any `.mo` file referenced by `some/path/input.mo`, either relatively, absolutely or via the provided package aliases.
-It also reads the given `mo-rts.wasm` file.
+ * any `.mo` file referenced by `some/path/input.mo`, either relatively, absolutely or via the provided package aliases
+ * for every actor import `ic:canisteridoralias` imported by any of the Motoko files, it reads `actorpath/canisteridoralias.mo`, see section Resolving Canister Ids below.
+ * the given `mo-rts.wasm` file.

-No constraints are imposed where these imported files reside (this may be refined to prevent relative imports from looking outside the project and the declared packages)
+No constraints are imposed where imported files reside (this may be refined to prevent relative imports from looking outside the project and the declared packages)

 This _writes_ to `another/path/output.wasm`, but has no other effect.
 It does not create `another/path/`.